practical-neuroimaging/practical-neuroimaging.github.com/installation.rst

 Software to install for the class
 #################################

-* A text editor to edit python code
+* A text editor to edit python code - see :ref:`choosing-editor`
-* Python and the Numpy package installed
+* Python and the Python scientific libraries installed - see below.

 If you already have some large Python packaging system installed, such as the `Enthought Python Distribution`_, you can stick with that, it should provide the